julianhandl/react-ssr/readme.md

 It is predefined to prerender the react app on the server.

 ## Included:
+- Webpack v4.1.1
+- Babel v6.26
-- Redux
+- Redux v16.2
-- React-Router
+- React-Router v4.2.0
-- React-Router-Redux
+- React-Router-Redux v5.0
 - Sass

+## Supported in Babel
+- ES2015
+- Babel Stage 2 Preset
+- Babel React Preset
+- Decorators
+- Class Properties

 ## What you need
 - Node 8.10.0 LTS